JuliaLang/www.julialang.org/jsoc/gsod/projects.md

 ## Graphs

-LightGraphs.jl provides a set of abstractions, reference implementations and essential algorithms to build and work on graphs.
+LightGraphs.jl provides a set of abstractions, reference implementations, and essential algorithms to build and work on graphs.
+The mentor for this project is [Seth Bromberger](https://github.com/sbromberger).

 - ### Central website